JamFox/quartz.jamfox.dev/content/How to Live.md

 ## Eat the frog

 Build a framework for your productivity.
 The first coping mechanism in this framework should be to eat the frog, which means to do the least pleasant or hardest task first.
-Don't let it loom over you while you do other easy things on your task list like laundry or shopping.
+Don't let it loom over you while you do other easy things on your task list like laundry or shopping. ([[Learn How To Learn]])

 Do the hardest thing first and feel as the weight rolls off your feathers.